smccarthy-ie/smccarthy-ie.github.io/index.md

 To run the graphical installation wizard:
  1. Enter the following URL in your browser: <a href="http://localhost/owncloud" target="_blank">http://localhost/owncloud</a>.
- 2. To create an admin account, enter the administrator username and password you wish to use.
+ 2. To create an admin account, enter the username and password you wish to use.
  2. Click **Finish setup**.

 For details on database options and post-installation steps, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/installation_wizard.html" target="_blank">The Installation Wizard</a>.

-Alternatively, you can use the `occ` command to install on the command line or in scripts.
-For details, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/command_line_installation.html" target="_blank">Command Line Installation</a>.
+Alternatively, you can use the `occ` command to install on the command line or in scripts (see see <a href="https://doc.owncloud.org/server/10.0/admin_manual/installation/command_line_installation.html" target="_blank">Command Line Installation</a>).

 ### Enable users to connect to the ownCloud server on a custom port
 By default, users connect to the ownCloud server IP address using the default port (`80`).
-You can change this to use a specific custom port (`8080`) by editing your Apache web server configuration:
+You can use a custom port (`8080`) by editing your Apache web server configuration:
   1. Edit the following file:
 ```
 /etc/apache2/ports.conf